Natural Disasters and Severe Weather

-Many types of disasters, including floods, may present themselves with the increase chance of biting insects.
+Many types of disasters, including floods, may present increased chances of insect bites.

 Standing water left by a flood can make mosquito numbers rise.
-Greater river flow can lead to larger numbers of black flies (biting gnats).
+Greater river flow can lead to larger numbers of black flies and biting gnats.
 Other insects, such as wasps, may become very aggressive.